joesanchezjr/joesanchezjr/README.md

 # Software Engineer, Front-End (Web) 🌐

-> Curious and creative developer with over six years of experience building for the web and two years building for mobile.
+> Curious and creative developer with seven years of experience building for the web and two years building for mobile.
 Dedicated to making the internet a more beautiful and accessible space.
-Seeking to work with a team of good people making interesting things (with React + TypeScript) ⚛️.
+Seeking to work with a team of good people making interesting things.

 **These are the tools that I use to build cool things**